 Canada faced fresh calls to shut down its commercial seal hunt on Thursday, following new evidence that death rates among seal pups had dramatically increased due to thinning winter sea ice.

 Satellite records of ice conditions since 1979 showed that ice cover had fallen by as much as 6% every decade.
-PLoS ONE.
+The research is published in the journal PLoS ONE.

 Up to 80% of the seal pups born in 2011 were thought to have died because of lack of ice, according to the department of fisheries and oceans.
 The study adds additional weight to the long campaign by animal protection groups against the seal hunt.